ShahadAlAlam/class1510022024/README.md

   5. Export and Import Contact Information

 ## Details
+  It is a CLI Application.
 Used TreeMap to Store Contact Information, FasterXML/jackson to Store and Load information from external text file.

 ## Hardels:
   As Jackson converts the elements as LinkedHashMap, I had to write code to convert it to Expected POJO.